 Stage 2 – Anger

 The delayed reaction caused by denial gives rise to feelings of anger.
 At this stage of business grief, the business owner may start to play the blame game.
 Why are greedy suppliers flooding the market and driving down prices?
-Why are my customers so disloyal and squeezing me on my pricing?
+Also, why are my customers so disloyal and squeezing me on my pricing?
 Why can’t my people just do their jobs right?
-Some owners may turn the blame inward and chastise themselves for not seeing the crisis coming.
+Eventually, some owners may turn the blame inward and chastise themselves for not seeing the crisis coming.

 Stage 3 – Bargaining/Rationalization